Guy-L/parakit/README.md

 ## Setup
 (using a venv to minimize python headaches)
-(you might be prompted to install virtualenv if you haven't, it'll tell you how)
+\n(you might be prompted to install virtualenv if you haven't, it'll tell you how)

 Windows:
 ```bash